ttscoff/doing/README.md

 The setting `editor_app` only applies to Mac OS X users.
 It's the default application that the command `doing open` will open your WWID file in.
 If this is blank, it will be opened by whatever the system default is, or you can use `-a app_name` or `-b bundle_id` to override.

 In the case of the `doing now -e` command, your $EDITOR environment variable will be used to complete the entry text and notes.
-Set it in your .bash_profile or whatever is appropriate for your system:
+Set it in your `~/.bash_profile` or whatever is appropriate for your system:

     export EDITOR="mate -w"